To access this work you must either be on the Smith College campus OR have valid Smith login credentials.

 Molecular parasitology, Molecular biology, Marine mammals, Porpoises, Parasite

 Keroack, Caroline Dana, "Analysis of seal heartworm (Acanthocheilonema spirocauds) and identification of unknown harbor porpoise (Phocoena phocoena) parasites using molecular techniques" (2016).
-Theses, Dissertations, and Projects.
-1970.
+Masters Thesis, Smith College, Northampton, MA.